What You Should Know About Working as a Virtual Assistant

 Over time, as you get a more stable client base, your income will become more predictable.

-But it’s always a good idea to budget carefully, especially in the early stages, to make sure you can handle any dips in workload or unexpected gaps between projects.
+It’s especially important in the early stages, to make sure you can handle any dips in workload or unexpected gaps between projects.

 8. You Have the Power to Design Your Career